divyanshutomar/fend-arcade-game/README.md

 ## Running the game
-Open the `index.html` file in any browser and enjoy the game !
+Open the `index.html` file present in `fend-arcade-game` folder in any browser and enjoy the game !